MeletChirino/BureauEtudes/README.md

 Use SHT31 sensor to measure temperature and show it on LCD Screen previously used.
 [SHT31 Arduino's library](https://github.com/Seeed-Studio/Grove_SHT31_Temp_Humi_Sensor "Arduino's Library")
 ## Bureau d'etudes project
-Our project consists to create a IoT device to improve the RU in covid Times
+Our project consists to create a IoT device to improve the RU in covid Times.
 ### Introduction
 Main RU in Paul Sabatier University is always full and it makes students spend a lot of time in a waiting line.
 Restaurant works as an assembly line where the student wait its turn in the line and then it chooses what it wants.
 This system spends a lost of time while choosing and paying time(there is always someone who cant make a quick decision).
 Our idea is that students can see the menu, choose what they want and pay from their cell phone and then wait for a email that says that their food is ready to pick up.
 For this we will use a nucleo 152l-RE development board, a Wifi module (esp8266), a regular LCD which works via I2C and a web server powered by Django (python).
 ### Improved Process